Summer semester 2022: First EuroTeQ Collider at TUM

 Introduction

-In Mexico and in many other developing countries the waste management system is very informal and the culture and infrastructure for waste segregation and recycling is at its very first steps.
-At the best scenario, waste lands in legal landfills, but some portions of the urban waste are being illegally dump into rivers, illegal landfills or is burned at open sky.
-Just a small part of the peoples´ waste is recycled.
+In Mexico and many other developing countries, the waste management system is informal, and the culture and infrastructure for waste segregation and recycling are in their early stages.
+In the best-case scenario, waste is landfilled; however, some portions of urban waste are illegally dumped into rivers, used as fill in illegal landfills, or burned in the open.
+Just a small part of the people´s waste is recycled.
 In some cases, people can segregate their waste at home and then sell it to a collector center, which then sells it to recycling plants.
-The prices of the different materials, e.g PET, cardboard, HPD plastics, metals, etc, are dictated by the market for recycled materials.
-This system enables people with lower incomes to look in the waste bins and in landfills for those materials and sell them later to a collector center.
+The prices of various materials, such as PET, cardboard, HDPE plastics, metals, etc., are determined by the market for recycled materials.
+This system enables people with lower incomes to search through waste bins and landfills for those materials and sell them later to a collector center.

-PIAS: Plantas de Impacto Ambiental y Social (Social and Environmental Impact Plants) is a project in Texcoco, Mexico that aims to create a facility for the revalorization of the waste.
-This revalorization center has a collection center for different types of waste materials and a recycling plant for multilayer packaging that works with solar energy and turns the multilayer packaging into cardboard and plastic pallets.
-PIAS want to make it possible for people to earn money from their waste, but more important, to give them the opportunity to invest the waste in the recycling facility and get benefits from the overall profits.
-In this way the people are using waste as a way of investment.
+PIAS: Plantas de Impacto Ambiental y Social (Social and Environmental Impact Plants) is a project in Texcoco, Mexico, that aims to create a facility for the revalorization of waste.
+This revalorization center features a collection center for various types of waste materials and a recycling plant for multilayer packaging, utilizing solar energy to convert the packaging into cardboard and plastic pallets.
+PIAS aims to enable people to earn money from their waste, but more importantly, to provide them with the opportunity to invest in the recycling facility and benefit from the overall profits.
+In this way, the people are using waste as a way of investment.

 What is the Waste Challenge?

-In this challenge we are going to explore the waste collection situation in smaller cities in developing countries, with the example of Texcoco, Mexico, with a strong focus on the following questions and on how the answers can help to develop the project.
+In this challenge, we will explore the waste collection situation in smaller cities in developing countries, using Texcoco, Mexico, as an example.
+Our focus will be on the following questions and how the answers can inform the development of the project.

 - How do collectors’ centers work?

-- How do they receive the waste and how they prepare it for the different recycling processes?
+- How do they receive the waste, and how do they prepare it for the different recycling processes?

 - How are the people being rewarded?